joelchrono12/joelchrono12.ml/_posts/2026-03-04-persepolis-rising.md

 *Persepolis Rising* is the seventh book of *The Expanse* series by James S.A.
 Corey.
 And it continues the journey in a rather unexpected way---*which got spoiled to me many months ago anyway and it's not that big of a deal according to [Amin](https://benjaminhollon.com) so whatever.*

-We are getting closer to the end of the series, only two more main books to go---and maybe a lot of side stories I'll check out at some point--- so **spoilers about previous books will be present**.
+We are getting closer to the end of the series, only two more main books to go---and maybe a lot of side stories I'll check out at some point---so **spoilers about previous books will be present**.
 You should just give the series a go, I can say it has been absolutely worth it.

 ***